View all categories

 For many women, the lifestyle changes that accompany the menopausal transition can provide new opportunities for closeness and intimacy.
 Whether you’re rediscovering your partner after your children leave the nest, or are exploring new relationships, your menopausal years can be a time of emotional and physical reconnection.

-Unfortunately, a condition that can occur during menopause, called dyspareunia, may put a damper on rekindled intimacy.
+Unfortunately, a condition that can occur during menopause, called dyspareunia, may put a strain on rekindled intimacy.
 The medical term for painful intercourse, dyspareunia affects up to 45% of postmenopausal women1, many of whom may find themselves choosing between avoiding sex or living with the pain.
-The good news?
-There are things you can do to manage painful intercourse after menopause and reduce the severity of any related dyspareunia symptoms.

 “Dyspareunia is the clinical term for painful intercourse, and it can be associated with pain with sex, in addition to burning, itchiness and pelvic discomfort,2” says Dr. Michael Krychman, MDCM, and the Executive Director of the Southern California Center for Sexual Health and Survivorship Medicine.

 “Painful intercourse may even develop during perimenopause, or the 7-10 years before a woman has her last menstrual period,” Dr. Krychman explains.
-“It maybe episodic, meaning that sometimes painful intercourse will be experienced and at other times, sex is not painful.”
+“It may be episodic, meaning that sometimes painful intercourse will be experienced and at other times, sex is not painful.”

 “The vaginal mucosa is highly dependent on estrogen for its ridges, folds, elasticity and pliability,” Dr. Krychman says.
 “With the loss of estrogen and decline in hormonal levels during menopause, the vaginal tissues can become pale, frail and inelastic, which can lead to painful and frustrating symptoms.”